usfomicshub/usfomicshub.github.io/Workshops/Metagenomics_Workshop_Materials/index.md

         bash /workshop_scripts/01_fastqc.sh

 If the job was successful, then you should receive an email saying it was completed and had an exit code of 0.
-If it failed, then check your outputs folder and find the .err and .out files within the 01_fastqc.
+If it failed, then check your outputs folder and find the .err/.out files within the 01_fastqc.
 Check very carefully for typos in your local.env file.
+For errors after this script, also make sure that the outputs from the previous script were created and that previous jobs finished running.
 After saving your changes, delete the sub-output file for the script (not the all of /outputs) to prevent any overwritting failures when you re-submit the script.

+Continue submiting the next scripts the same way and follow along with Anujit's powerpoint to understand these outputs better!

 <!--
 Now, we run the scripts within the "Genomics_Training" directory that we copied yesterday.
 To get to the scripts, we can run the following lines from our home directory.